 Additionally, although ozone is not a significant problem in the coastal counties, ozone is North Carolina's most widespread air quality problem, particularly during the warmer months.
 High ozone levels generally occur on hot sunny days with little wind, when pollutants such as nitrogen oxides and hydrocarbons react in the air.
 The ozone season is April through October.
 Dredging with beach disposal or renourishment typically takes place during the cooler months of the year, during times of low biological activity and outside of the ozone season.
-Section 7 provides detailed emissions analysis of the proposed project.
+Section 8.08.1 provides detailed emissions analysis of the proposed project.
 Based on this analysis, this project is not anticipated to create any adverse effect on the air quality of this attainment area or cumulative effect on the ambient air quality for all of coastal North Carolina.

 Social and Economic.
-Though in the short term, the economic recession has resulted in a down real estate market, it is assumed that in the long term coastal areas of NC will continue to grow and expand both with and without beach nourishment projects.
+The coastal areas of North Carolina will continue to grow and expand both with and without beach nourishment projects.
 Therefore, the economic benefit analysis for the proposed project claims no increase in benefits or hurricane and storm damage due to induced development.
 Development of vacant lots is limited to lots buildable under the regulations set forth by CAMA, flood plain regulations, State and local ordinances, and applicable requirements of the Federal Flood Insurance Program.